gala377/zig_ecs_test/notes.md

 - exposing a lot of fields to lua
 - wrapper for slices
 - events - for now not exposed to lua
+- WithOut filter
+- yield-dispatch in lua

 ## What next

+- better system abstraction.
+  - something that abstracts both LuaSystems and normal systems.
+    `const System = struct { ctx: *anyopaque, run: *fn(*ctx, *Game) }`
+    normal systems can have context as null be we can also store local system parameters by generating a tuple for them there and casting before invoking system

+    Also this would allow lua systems to be added to schedule phases

+- exposing native functions to lua.
+  - something that will allow us to define func
+   `fn foo(s: Lua(String), n: Lua(isize), query: *Query({Button}))`
+   and expose it lua as a `foo(string, integer)` that will return a value to lua by yield dispatch.

+   This is for lua systems and lua scripts.

+- system builder
+  - something like `system(func).run_if(cond)`

 - creating components/entities in lua [[#Exposing constructors to lua]]
 - exposing Commands to lua [[#Exposing constructors to lua]]